brenobaise/learning-spring-api/README.md

 This project is **a work in progress**, and features will be added progressively.

 The goal is to document my learning journey in building **Spring RESTful APIs** following the [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html).

+My future plans are:
+- To add Spring Security.
+- To add another database provider, like Postgresql
+- to add Flyway for database migrations.
+- to add api documentaion like Swagger
 > If you're a **frontend developer** looking for an API to integrate with—whether to showcase your skills or learn alongside me—feel free to use this API.

 ---